gsoules/MkDocs/digital-archive/docs/superuser/install-digital-archive.md

 This section explains how to use an existing database for a new installation.

 !!! note ""
-    **Skip this step** if you need to move a database from one installation to another.
+    **Only perform this step** if you need to move a database from one installation to another.

 ### Export a MySQL database to a `.sql` file

--	Go to [cpanel] and choose `phpMyAdmin`
+-	Go to [cPanel] and choose `phpMyAdmin`
--	On the far left, click on the <name-of DB-to-export> database
+-	On the far left, click on the name of the database to export
 -	In the top menu, click on `Export`
 -	For **Export method** choose `Quick`
 -	For **Format** choose `SQL`
 -	Click `Go`
--	When the `Save` dialog appears, choose a location to save on local computer
+-	On the `Save` dialog, choose where to save the file on your computer

 ### Create an empty database
-If you have not done so already, create a database and add it to MySQL Workbench following the instructions above to [create a MySQL database](#create-a-mysql-database).
+If you have not done so already, follow the instructions above to [create a MySQL database](#create-a-mysql-database).

 ### Import a MySQL database from a `.sql` file

 -	Run MySQL Workbench
 -	Double click on the name of the new database (make sure the name becomes bold)
--	Choose `File` > `Open SQL Script`
+-	Choose `File` > `Open SQL Script` from the top menu
--	Select the `.sql` file exported in the subsection above
+-	Select the `.sql` file exported in the Export section above
--	Click `Open`
+-	Click the `Open` button
 -	Click the lightning bolt button to execute the script

 ---